herrbischoff/awesome-command-line-apps/README.md

 - [asciinema](https://asciinema.org) - Free and open source solution for recording terminal sessions and sharing them on the web.
 - [tmux](https://tmux.github.io) - A terminal multiplexer.
+- [SCREEN](http://www.guckes.net/Screen/) - A "window manager" for the console and terminals.
 - [z](https://github.com/rupa/z) - Tracks your most used directories, based on 'frecency'.

 ### Text Editors